vinteum-bdl/mastering-seminars/mastering-lightning/week2-socratic-questions.md

 ### Question 3

-> Let's solve that by creating another transaction to allow for Alice and Bob to recover their funds in the case the other party becomes unresponsive.
+> Let's solve that by creating another transaction that allows Alice and Bob to recover their funds in the case the other party becomes unresponsive.
 > What kind of Bitcoin transaction do they need to build?

 **Purpose:**